 Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

-- The surgeon made 2 to 3 small cuts (incisions) on your baby's scalp.
+- The surgeon made 2 to 3 small cuts (incisions) on your baby's scalp if an instrument called an endoscope was used.

 - Pieces of abnormal bone were removed.

-- A plate and some small screws were put in place to help hold the bones in the right position.
+- Metal plates and some small screws may have been put in place to help hold the bones in the right position.

 What to Expect at Home